What is Cloud Computing?

 The compute engine by Google offers predefined virtual machine configurations that range from micro instances to instances up to 160 vCPUs and 3.75 TB of memory.

-The Amazon EC2 offers instances up to 128 vCPUs and 3.9 TB of RAM.
+The Amazon EC2 offers instances of up to 128 vCPUs and 3.9 TB of RAM.

 Google offers persistent disks that are designed for high durability.
 Each such disk can be up to 64 TB in size.
 The storage is independent of instances so data can be kept even after the instances are removed.